lee-b/DM-AtariAI/README.md

 DM-AtariAI
 ==========

-A Python and hopefully Haskell implementation of the Deep Mind Atari bot with extensions
+A Python and hopefully Haskell implementation of the Deep Mind Atari bot with extensions running on the ALE platform with FIFO interface

 Goals: